-Key note speakers were joined by representatives from the farm unions and the French banking sector who gave insights into investment needs in the agricultural sector in France and other EU Member States.
+Keynote speakers were joined by representatives from the farm unions and the French banking sector who gave insights into investment needs in the agricultural sector in France and the other EU Member States.
 The European Commission, together with the EIB Group, presented financing opportunities offered by the European Fund for Strategic Investments (EFSI) and options for blending EFSI with EAFRD resources.
 The role of Omnibus in offering further possibilities of combining EFSI with EAFRD resources was highlighted.

-Furthermore, the conference featured recent developments in the use of EAFRD financial instruments in France and other Member States.
+Furthermore, the conference featured recent developments in the use of EAFRD financial instruments in France and the other Member States.
 Managing authorities also reported on their positive experience with targeted coaching on financial instruments for EAFRD managing authorities.